Xqhare/Mawu/README.md

 - missing value entries
 - incomplete header

-To simplify the internal handling of malformed CSV files, Mawu does not differentiate between headed and headless CSV files if it is parsing one.
+Mawu is able to handle all of these types of malformed CSV files, To simplify the internal handling of malformed CSV files, Mawu does not differentiate between headed and headless CSV files if it is parsing one.

 #### Parsing a malformed CSV file example
 > [!WARNING]
 > Parsing a malformed CSV file is not recommended and error-prone.

-As there is no difference made by Mewa when parsing a malformed CSV file, you can use the `from_csv_malformed(path)` method.
+As there is no difference made by Mawu when parsing a malformed CSV file, you can use the `from_csv_malformed(path)` method.
 This will return a `Result<MawuResult, MawuError>`, with the `MawuResult` always being of type `MawuResult::headless` and the contents being of type `Vec<Vec<MawuValue>>`.

 ```rust